Why I Created Cadent

 My background

-I started my career in tech in about 1998 and amongst other things I worked on what was one of the first user generated content platforms in 2000.
-It was well before Facebook, even before Friends Reunited.
-I worked for creative agencies for many years, and then in 2013 I started working on a project for Fitness First, a gym chain in the UK, but with a global footprint.
+I’ve over 30 years experience in tech, and 13 in the health and fitness sector.
+Beginning in around 1998 I worked on what was one of the first user generated content platforms.
+It was earlier than Facebook, even before Friends Reunited.
+I also worked for creative agencies for many years, and then in 2013 began a project for Fitness First, a gym chain in the UK, but with a global footprint.
 It was a big, bold vision to embed technology in the member journey.
 I’ve been working on that same mission since then, one way or another.
-It’s been exclusively B2B in that time, and whilst I learned an enormous amount, and grew from a UX designer into a CTO, it’s also been hard to achieve the success I wanted to see from a product perspective.
-I’d debated about when to move on and do something else, but I had so many years of my career invested in the platform that I started in 2013 - it made it hard to move on.
-In some ways it was good that the decision was made for me.
+It’s been exclusively B2B in that time, and whilst I learned an enormous amount, it’s also been hard to achieve the success I wanted to see from a product perspective.

 What’s next

-So now I had to figure out what to do next.
-I’d not written code in many many years.
-Within 48hrs I was on Code Academy powering through a TypeScript course.
-I had no idea if I was ultimately headed back into coding/building, but time is scarce when you have three kids and a job.
-It was nice to have the headspace for it.
+I’d not written code in many many years when I decided to build something.
+I got started on Code Academy, powering through a TypeScript course.
 Whilst getting my head around Typescript syntax I was also thinking what I wanted to do.
 I felt a bit burnt out after managing teams in multiple locations for years.
-At Wexer we had people in Denmark, London, Amsterdam and NZ, and an offshore team in India.
+In my last role as a CTO we had teams in Denmark, London, Amsterdam and NZ, and an offshore team in India.
 I really liked the idea of working with a small, local team.
-I also liked the idea of making something myself, and I knew what I wanted to build — using all my knowledge and experience from the past 30 years and channeling it into something I couldn’t find in the market.
+I also liked the idea of making something myself, and I knew what I wanted to build — using all my knowledge and experience from the past 30 years and channeling it into something I couldn’t find in the market, despite the fact that it’s a crowded space.

 The mission